Ask a Question

 In the afternoon you will have your first short ride in the Bayan Gobi - this is your only opportunity to ride in the typical Gobi desert landscape as your hosts have no horses further south in the Gobi desert.
 Ride to the small Ovgon Khiid Monastery which is set within dramatic scenery.

-This evening you will spend your first night in a touristic yurt/ger camp - each ger sleeps up to five people in single beds and there are showers in a separate building.
+This evening you will spend your first night in a guest yurt close to a nomadic family - each ger sleeps up to five people in single beds.
+This is more simple than a tourist yurt camp as there are no showers, but you will experience the real nomadic way of life.

 Day 3 - Khogno Khan